-- NTP Server IP Address Adds the IPv4 or IPv6 address for up to 50 time servers.
+- NTP Server IP Address Sets the IPv4 address for up to three time servers.
 The switch will poll the specified time servers for updates when the clock maintenance type is set to NTP on the System > Time (Configure General) page.
 It issues time synchronization requests at a fixed interval of 1024 seconds.
 The switch will poll all the time servers configured, the responses received are filtered and compared to determine the most reliable and accurate time update for the switch. - ◆ Version Specifies the NTP version supported by the server.
-(Fixed: Version 3) - ◆ Authentication Key Specifies the number of the key in the NTP Authentication Key List to use for authentication with the configured server.
+(Fixed: Version 4) - Authentication Key Specifies the number of the key in the NTP Authentication Key List to use for authentication with the configured server.
 NTP authentication is optional.
 If enabled on the System > Time (Configure General) page, you must also configure at least one key on the System > Time (Add NTP Authentication Key) page.
-(Range: 1-65535)
+(Range: 1-65533)